gsilber/libsense_p/README.md

 Installation:
 	make: builds library libsense.a
-	make examples: builds example programs for each sensor
 	make clean: removes all
 	make all: builds everything
 	make install: installs in /usr/local/lib and /usr/local/include/sense